amiller13/-amiller13-.github.io/designm.md

 1) Be transparent with your user.
 If you are taking in personal information of any form, be clear about what you are using it for.
 For example, in our smart watch app, we wanted to have users enter an email address alongside their interpretations so that they could be notified by email if anyone responded to their submission.
 It was important to my group that users could choose whether or not they received this email notification—we did not want to be a source of unwanted clutter in someone’s email inbox.

-2)Do not cause injury to your users.
+2) Do not cause injury to your users.
 First and foremost, do not create a product that could cause your users physical damage but also do not injure your user’s mental wellbeing.
 My group determined that it would be tricky for our application to physically hurt someone.
 However, because we are allowing anyone to submit an interpretation, it is possible that users will submit offensive or derogatory content.
 We decided we need some sort of moderator system to regulate and edit the content on our app to minimize the potential for emotional injury from our app.

 3) Ask for feedback.
 Respond to feedback.
 If a user feels violated in any way by your product, its important to have a mechanism to recognize this and respond this built into your design.